 #3 Clean up!

-Travelling around a lot and you will see plastic rubbish everywhere.
+Traveling around a lot and you will see plastic trash everywhere.
 While we’re not saying you should become a professional trash collector during your travels, if you see a bit of plastic or waste just lying on a beach – try to pick it up and drop it in a litter basket.
 You’ll be amazed at how good it makes you feel too!

 #4 Reuse drinking water bottles!

-We all know that travelling to exotic places might mean we can’t drink the tap water, so you can spend a lot of money on drinking water.
+We all know that traveling to exotic places might mean we can’t drink the tap water, so you have to spend a lot of money on drinking water.

 Try to get as much use out of the bottles as possible – especially if you can re-fill with water that is safe to drink.
 And if you can’t, make sure you find a litter bin – or better yet – somewhere that does recycling.

-Water bottles can add up to quite a big pile of rubbish and even higher bill.
-You’ll save a lot of your hard-earned buck and travel more if you re-use the bottles you have, just like every person with a sound mind would exchange Thai Baht to their currency after the trip.
+Water bottles can add up to quite a big pile of trash and even higher bill.
+You’ll save a lot of your hard-earned buck and travel more if you re-use the bottles you have.
 Why lose money when it serves no purpose and helps nobody.

 #5 Spread the word!